Target species

 During sedation, horses will normally retain visual and auditory acuity, so that loud sounds and rapid movements may cause arousal from the sedated state.
 It is therefore important to keep treated horses in a quiet environment and avoid sensory stimulation as far as possible.

-Special precautions for use in animals
+Special precautions for use

-Situations may arise where general anaesthesia is required in the 4−6 hours following use of the product.
+Situations may arise where general anaesthesia is required in the 4−6 hours following use of the veterinary medicinal product.
 In such cases care should be taken to reduce the dose of other premedicants and anaesthetic agents, particularly parenteral barbiturates, so as to avoid potentiation and additive depressant effects.

 When administered to male horses (geldings or non-breeding stallions), use the lowest dose recommended to produce the required effect.